Notice to Reader Financial Statements

 What is the Notice to Reader Cost for Preparation?

 The fees for an accountant to create a Notice to Reader financial statement vary depending on the business.
 There will always be an associated cost, as only a chartered accountant can make these.
 If an accountant has to prepare a Notice to Reader statement for multiple years of financial records at one time, it will have a higher cost than if they are creating an NTR for one year.
-Similarly, a larger business will have a higher cost for preparation than a start up or a small business.
+Similarly, a larger business will have a higher cost for preparation than a startup or a small business.

 A Notice to Reader will typically have a lower rate than a review engagement or audited review statement because of the level of review and verification required for these types of financial statements.